How long will it take to complete my transaction?

 Sometimes when a property is remortgaged it is also necessary to carry out a "Transfer of Equity".
 This will be necessary where the names of the registered owners of the property differs from the names on the new mortgage.
 A Transfer of Equity is merely the process of adding or removing someone's name from the legal title.

-hy do people who will occupy the property have to sign an occupier's consent form?
+Do people who will occupy the property have to sign an occupier's consent form?

 This will usually be a requirement where there is a mortgage and there will be adult occupiers in the property who are not owners.
 This will be a requirement of your lender as it is possible for occupiers to obtain rights in a property.
 By signing the consent they are confirming that if you default on the mortgage, they will vacate the property.
 They may be required to seek independent legal advice before signing the consent.